MrYsLab/s3-extend/docs/python_3_7_install.md

 >>>
 ```

-## Installing Python 3.7
+## Installing The Latest Version of Python 3

+Always install the newset stable release of Python 3.

 ### Windows Users

-To install Python 3.7 or later, go to the
+To install Python 3.7 (or newer), go to the
 <a href="https://www.python.org/" target="_blank">Python home page,</a>
 and download the latest 3.7 (or later) distribution for your operating system.